dila1001/H2Oasis/README.md

 ## Overview

-Share Leaf is a plant watering app focused on encouraging collaborative care for plants.
+Share Leaf (previously called H2Oasis) is a plant watering app focused on encouraging collaborative care for plants.
 Whether you're a seasoned plant enthusiast or a beginner with a green thumb, this app provides essential features to keep your plants healthy and thriving, together!

 ## Features